 Now that you’ve gone over the plan with your toddler, keep the transitions smooth with reminders.
 Giving him a “head’s up” as he’s doing the tasks provides a friendly way to remind him what to do next—minus the nagging.

 For instance, let’s say you’re getting him dressed for the day.
 As you’re doing so, you might mention, “After we finish dressing, we’ll brush your teeth next.”
 Reminding him what to do next—as he’s finishing his current task—keeps his focus on the next task.

 For now, stick to one task at a time to prevent him feeling overwhelmed.
 He likely won’t remember a long list of what to do, but can draw his attention to the next task ahead.

 Even on busy school days, I make sure to include play time in the mornings—usually about 30 minutes.
 But as much as my kids would rather head straight to their toys or art supplies, I make sure to reserve that until the end.

-Convincing a child to continue with tasks when he’s so deeply immersed in play is cause for a meltdown or tantrum.
-And play time becomes the “reward” for getting all his morning tasks done.
-Getting your toddler to brush his teeth becomes much easier when he knows he’s guaranteed a time to play right after.
+Convincing your toddler to continue with tasks when he’s so immersed in play is cause for a meltdown or tantrum.
+Play time can be the “reward” for getting all his morning tasks done.
+Getting him to brush his teeth becomes much easier when he knows he’s guaranteed a time to play right after.

 And if your mornings are too hectic to include play time, consider rearranging your sleep and wake-up times to accommodate it.
-Your toddler’s cranky mornings may just be a result of not enough down time in the mornings, or feeling rushed in a short period of time.
+His cranky mornings may be a result of not enough down time in the mornings, or feeling rushed in a short period of time.